homan-uppu/writing/2-Essays/Fear equality.md

 ...

 We can model the process we follow to get what we want (whatever that may be) as a game.
 The "winning" criteria is feeling the satiation from getting what we want and our process resembles a tree.
-Each decision we make leads to more decisions that have to be made. [^1]
+Each decision we make leads to more decisions that have to be made.

 Whether you want to build a great company, make an emotionally moving work of art, or even improve your relationships, the process you follow to get what you want resembles a decision tree.
 When you learn that something doesn't work you backtrack and go down a different branch.
 When something works you continue going down that branch.

-The advantage of framing our endeavors as games is that we can study the nature of our endeavors by studying the nature of simpler, more well understood games, and extrapolating those learnings to the games that we play.
+The advantage of framing our endeavors as games is that we can study the nature of our endeavors by studying the nature of simpler, more well understood games, and extrapolating those learnings to the games that we play. [^1]

-Games have a notion of "complexity".
+Games have a notion of "complexity" [^2].
 While there are many ways to calculate complexity of a game it boils down to how many possibilities exist in the game.
 In a simple game there are only so many different moves a player can make, and only so many states that a player can end up in.
 More complex games have more moves (choices), more states, and therefore more possibilities.

 Complexity is important for us to understand because asymmetry is a function of complexity. *The greater the complexity of the game, the greater the asymmetry that exists in the game.*